Riding the Wave: Polymers in Time-dependent Nonequilibrium Baths: Conclusion Outlook

 \section{Conclusion \& Outlook}

 Time-dependent stimuli are omnipresent in the biological setting across all scales, from cytoskeletal networks in cells to unicellular bacteria.
 In this work, we have studied the response of a large class of active systems to such stimuli, namely active polymers in traveling activity waves.
 Using a simple model, we have shown that these systems display non-trivial transport properties in time-varying activity media.
 In particular, this response crucially depends on the degree of polymerization and the polymer architecture - longer linear polymers and polymers with low average connectivity display a positive drift, accumulating in the wave peaks, in contrast to shorter linear polymers and highly connected polymers, which show a negative drift and accumulate in the wave valleys.
 This peculiar tactic response can be attributed to the slow Rouse modes of the active polymer that relax on timescales longer than the persistence time of the active forces.
+We also expect these results to hold for larger polymers ($N\gg1$) as they are known to show strong accumulation in regions of high activity\cite{ravichandir_transport_2025}.
 These findings extend prior studies of active systems in inhomogeneous activity fields\cite{geiseler_chemotaxis_2016,sharma_brownian_2017,vuijk_chemotaxis_2021,muzzeddu_taxis_2023,muzzeddu_migration_2024} by addressing a previously unexplored regime: active polymer networks subjected to activity landscapes that vary in both space and time.
 Furthermore, we point out the generality of our approach as it can be easily generalized to consider other interesting systems such as partially active polymer networks\cite{ravichandir_transport_2025} and active polymers with different models of activity\cite{muzzeddu_migration_2024}.

 Recent advances on the experimental front have made possible engineering synthetic active systems with high precision\cite{bechinger_active_2016,lowen_active_2018,niu_modular_2018}.
 Prime examples include Janus particles, where the self-propulsion arises from diffusiophoresis by catalytic chemical reactions involving hydrogen peroxide\cite{howse_self-motile_2007}, lutidine\cite{buttinoni_dynamical_2013} or hydrazine\cite{gao_catalytic_2014}.
 Other experimental setups of active colloids also exist, where the self-propulsion is achieved through thermophoresis\cite{jiang_active_2010} or electrophoresis\cite{wurger_thermal_2010}.
 Some of these synthetic active systems can also be assembled into linear chains and other interconnected structures, composed of - millimeter-sized robots\cite{scholz_surfactants_2021}, magnetic colloidal beads\cite{martinez-pedrero_orientational_2016,mhanna_chain_2022}, silica-beads with magnetic coating in an electric field\cite{di_leonardo_controlled_2016,vutukuri_rational_2017,nishiguchi_flagellar_2018} or diffusiophoretic Janus colloids\cite{biswas_linking_2017}.
 These platforms could be excellent testbeds for our theoretical predictions.
 Furthermore, spatio-temporal signaling networks are crucial for various intracellular processes\cite{kholodenko_cell-signalling_2006}.
 For e.g., temporal dynamics of kinase phosphorylates have been identified to guide the mitotic-spindle self-organization during cell division\cite{kholodenko_cell-signalling_2006,caudron_spatial_2005}.
 This is a relevant biological scenario where our results could be useful.